View Edana Bruder's Obituary on Ohio.com and share memories

 In lieu of flowers, please make donations in Edana's name to the , Greater East Ohio Area Chapter, 70 W. Streetsboro St., Ste.
 201, Hudson, OH 44236, or to the .

-Funeral home map, directions and the Bruder family Condolence Page is available at the funeral home's website.
+Funeral home map, directions and the Bruder family Condolence Page is available at BacherFuneralHome.com

 Bacher-Portage Lakes